Jump to content

 How do I get more balls?

-Each ball becomes available once you reach certain Alleys.
-You can check this in the Ball's description (tap on the ball).
+Standard balls become available once you reach certain Alleys.
+This means that they can start appearing in cases.
+You can check this in the ball's description (tap on the ball).

-• Taking a Free Item in the Shop (with a chance);
+• Taking a free case in the Shop (with a chance)

 When you receive a ball card for the first time, that ball is unlocked.
 You can get its cards from any case, including cases from lower-level Alleys.